replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## Access the SDK API

 The Replicated SDK API is available after the Replicated SDK is installed and initialized in a cluster.
-For information about installing the SDK, see [Installing an Application with Helm (Beta)](/vendor/install-with-helm).
+For information about installing the SDK, see [Installing with Helm](/vendor/install-with-helm).

 After the SDK is installed, the Replicated SDK API service is exposed at `replicated:3000`.
 To verify where the Replicated SDK API service is exposed, you can run `kubectl get service -A`.